 815.18(3)(c) - Alimony and child support needed for support.

 632.42 - Life insurance proceeds if policy prohibits use to pay creditors.

 This list includes the majority of bankruptcy exemptions available in Wisconsin.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Wisconsin may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, it doesn't include all exemptions.
+Also, specific exemptions could have qualification requirements you must meet, and Wisconsin might have changed the amounts since this list was last updated.
+Check the Wisconsin Statutes or with a local bankruptcy lawyer.